savantadarsh/SQL/README.md

 **Key Insights:**

-- ~35% of churned users cite price sensitivity as their main reason for leaving. ([SQL Output](assets/Output/6.pdf))
+- ~35% of churned users cite price sensitivity as their main reason for leaving. ([SQL Analysis](assets/Output/6.pdf))

 - 122 accounts flagged for upsell opportunities — many are large clients using only one product/module.
-The SQL output can be found [here](assets/Output/4a.pdf) and [here](assets/Output/4b.pdf).
+The SQL Analysis can be found [here](assets/Output/4a.pdf) and [here](assets/Output/4b.pdf).

 ## 📈Core Analysis Themes & Insights
 1. ⬆️ **Upsell High-Potential Accounts**